Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 The Doctor emulated her frown and got a proper look at what he'd grabbed— a paper-wrapped bar of shower soap he'd picked up at the last alien bazaar.
 "Err, though you might like to wash," he answered lamely.

-Rose's eyes narrowed and she stepped towards him, making him swallow nervously.
+Rose's eyes narrowed and she stepped towards him, making him swallow.
 Her hand reached up and brushed dust off of his shoulder.
 "Doctor, you're covered in dust."

-"Erm, had to look through some old things to find it," the Doctor lied, internally scowling and remarking, Rule number one.
+"Erm, had to look through some old things to find it," the Doctor lied.
 "S'a good thing I found it then," he added, grinning at her again.

 "Ilzay to Doctor," Rose quipped, and he blinked himself back to reality, realising she'd noticed him staring.

-"Sorry, mind was elsewhere," the Doctor said brightly, holding his arm out for her to take, which she did eagerly.
+"Sorry, mind was elsewhere," the Doctor said, holding his arm out for her to take, which she did eagerly.

 "All the way to Raxacoricofallapatorius, I reckon," she added.
 "What were you thinking about?"